5afe/safe-react/docs/networks.md

 }
 ```

-- For the native coin, this is the structure:
+- This is the structure to define the native coin:

 ```typescript
 type Token = {